-- 3.(1) In this Law, the following rules of interpretation apply: - (a) words in the singular include the plural, and words in the plural include the singular; - (b) words importing female persons include male persons and corporations and words importing male persons include female persons and corporations; - (c) if a word or expression is defined, other parts of speech and grammatical forms of the same word or expressions have corresponding meanings; - (d) the expression "must" is to be construed as imperative, and the expression "may" is to be construed as permissive;
+3.(1) In this Law, the following rules of interpretation apply:

+(a) words in the singular include the plural, and words in the plural include the singular;

+(b) words importing female persons include male persons and corporations and words importing male persons include female persons and corporations;

+(c) if a word or expression is defined, other parts of speech and grammatical forms of the same word or expressions have corresponding meanings;

+(d) the expression "must" is to be construed as imperative, and the expression "may" is to be construed as permissive;

-- (e) unless the context indicates otherwise, "including" means "including, but not limited to", and "includes" means "includes, but not limited to"; and - (f) a reference to an enactment includes any amendment or replacement of it and every regulation made under it. - (2) Nothing in this Law shall be construed as an abrogation or derogation of Ahtahkakoop's Aboriginal and Treaty Rights that are recognized and affirmed by, inter alia, Articles 4, 20, 24, 34, and 35 of the United Nations Declaration on the Rights of Indigenous Peoples and Section 35 of the Constitution Act, 1982, and is protected by Treaty No. 6, 1876. - (3) This Law must be considered as always speaking and where a matter or thing is expressed in the present tense, it must be applied to the circumstances as they arise, so that effect may be given to this Law according to its true spirit, intent and meaning. - (4) Words in this Law referring to an officer, by name of office or otherwise, also apply to any person designated by the Council to act in the officer's place or to any person assigned or delegated to act in the officer's place under this Law.
+(e) unless the context indicates otherwise, "including" means "including, but not limited to", and "includes" means "includes, but not limited to"; and

+(f) a reference to an enactment includes any amendment or replacement of it and every regulation made under it.

+(2) This Law must be considered as always speaking and where a matter or thing is expressed in the present tense, it must be applied to the circumstances as they arise, so that effect may be given to this Law according to its true spirit, intent and meaning.

+(3) Words in this Law referring to an officer, by name of office or otherwise, also apply to any person designated by the Council to act in the officer's place or to any person assigned or delegated to act in the officer's place under this Law.